VICIWUOHA/Java-BigQuery-API-ELT-and-Analytics/README.md

 See [How to get path to uploaded GCS file](https://stackoverflow.com/questions/57885334/how-to-check-which-path-the-file-landed-in-cloud-storage-folders-using-cloud-fun) for more info._

-### Steps
+### **Steps**
 The Workings of this DataTransformer class are synonymous with Steps 1 - 6 of the workflow diagram above.

-- Extract data in JSON format from an API endpoint.
+- Extract data in JSON format from an API endpoint
-- Store the data in a JSON file.
+- Store the data in a JSON file
-- Transform the data to tabular format and store in a CSV file.
+- Transform the data to tabular format and store in a CSV file
-- Load the data from the CSV file to a BigQuery table.
+- Load the data from the CSV file to a BigQuery table

 The steps above are handled by the three public methods of the [**DataTransformer**](src/DataTransformer.java) Class.
+Let us discuss these methods in detail.

-#### Step 1 : Extract Data from a REST API and Load to File Storage
+#### **Step 1 : Extract Data from a REST API and Load to File Storage**

 - **getRuntime:** is a private helper method that returns the current date and time as a string which is later appended to file names.
 ````